Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/05-Advanced-MongoDB-IRL/README.md

     ```
 1. Complete **each step** of the [Learn MongoDB the Hard Way: Theater Reservations](http://learnmongodbthehardway.com/schema/theater/) tutorial.
 1. **Fill in the empty routes** created in Part 1 with the **relevant code** from **each step of the tutorial**.
-1. **Test each your routes** and ensure they work as expected --- in other words, is the data persistant?
+1. **Test each your routes** with an application like Postman and ensure they work as expected --- in other words, is the data persistant?
 Is the API working in the same way the tutorial describes?
 1. **Add, commit, and push your code to GitHub** to complete the coding portion of the activity.
 1. If you finish early, complete the API using the instructions below.